Author of historical fiction and mystery romance novels set in Ireland and the UK

 Favourite TV Programmes: State of Play, Ripper Street, Six Feet Under, Blackadder, Robin of Sherwood

 Favourite Colours: Purple, Green, Deep Red – anything bold and not wishy-washy!

-Favourite Animals/Birds: Chickens (I keep three – two hens and a cockerel – and I also have a guinea hen).
+Favourite Animals/Birds: Chickens and guinea fowl (I keep four chickens – three hens and a cockerel – I also have one guinea hen).
 I love dogs, too.
 I haven’t owned one for a long time, but I hope to again one day.

-Favourite Food: Pasta or most Italian foods – I prefer sweet to savoury!
+Favourite Food: Pasta or most Italian foods – I prefer savoury to sweet!

-Favourite Way to spend a Saturday Night: Pizza and a DVD, or catching up on TV programmes recorded during the week!
+Favourite Way to spend a Saturday Night: Pizza and Scandi-noir on BBC4!